+If its on AF, you don't need to adjust the focus ring.
 However, if you have problems with the AF (sometimes it has trouble, especially in low light) you can switch it to MF, and focus manually by changing the ring.

 As a general guideline, the more you twist to towards macro, it focuses closer and closer, and infinity futher away (if you're taking a shot of the moon, you want it on infinity)

 A 6ya expert can help you resolve that issue over the phone in a minute or two.